SouthPawEngineer/Telophase/README.md

 ## Manual programming
 From the factory, these chips need to be erased.
-Now open a new terminal window and run the following commands:
+Now open a new terminal window in the folder with your hex files and run the following commands:
 ```
 echo reset halt | telnet localhost 4444
 echo nrf51 mass_erase | telnet localhost 4444